nikibor/Rust_to_JS_FFI/FFI/README.md

 This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

-## Exploring casablanca
+## Exploring node_bindings

-After building casablanca, you can explore its exports at the Node REPL:
+After building node_bindings, you can explore its exports at the Node REPL:

 ```sh
 $ npm install